|HPS 0410||Einstein for Everyone|

 While those energies survive, what does not survive from Bohr's theory is the idea of the electron as a spatially localized particle orbiting the nucleus in a classical circular or elliptical orbit, but nonetheless violating classical electrodynamics by not radiating.
 The space around the atom's nucleus is filled with a standing wave of the electron.
 Classical electrodynamic theory no longer directly applies; the earlier contradiction with that theory has evaporated.

-to distinguish it from the "old quantum theory" of the decades before.
-There
+from the "old quantum theory" of the decades before.
+There were

 • matrix based approaches proposed by Heisenberg, Born and Jordan; and